larryhynes/rspamd.com/index.md

 ---
 layout: default
-title: Rspamd spam filtering system
+title: rspamd spam filtering system
 ---

 <div class="row myRowEq">
 	<div class="col-xs-12 col-sm-4 myMainPageText">
 			<div>
 					<h2>Performance</h2>
-					<p>&bull;&nbsp;Rspamd is a mail filtering tool that is designed to work as fast as possible.</p>
+					<p>&bull;&nbsp;rspamd is a mail filtering tool that is designed to work as fast as possible.</p>
 					<p>&bull;&nbsp;It can <strong>save</strong> your hardware resources by applying clever techniques, such as an event based processing model, <a class="undecor" href="https://highsecure.ru/ast-rspamd.pdf">abstract syntax tree</a> constructions, careful algorithm selection and a number of global and local optimisations, such as the use of <a class="undecor" href="https://github.com/01org/hyperscan">hyperscan</a> for <a class="undecor" href="https://highsecure.ru/rspamd-hyperscan.pdf">regular expressions optimisation</a>.</p>
-					<p>&bull;&nbsp;Rspamd's core is written completely in C and the most critical parts are written in dedicated assembly for the target hardware platforms.
+					<p>&bull;&nbsp;rspamd's core is written completely in C and the most critical parts are written in dedicated assembly for the target hardware platforms.
 					</p>
 		 </div>
 		 <a class="btn btn-primary" href="about.html#performance">View details &raquo;</a>